kanhao100/handsfree_ros_imu_cpp/README.en.md

 ```

 #### TODO
-- Add support for B9 and A9 sensors, but I don't have these sensors.
+- Add support for A9 sensors, but I don't have these sensors.
 Pull Request is welcomed!